 Also seen in our Best commercial drones list

 Retractable landing gear, superior connectivity and collision avoidance, the best cameras and an orange paint job make for a reliable and certifiable workplace machine.
 Expect to see this drone inspecting power lines, radio towers and more in the near future.
-That is, if Yuneec puts a price tag on it and gets it to store shelves.

 In addition to the powerful ground stations (remote controls) that Yuneec offers, they have a minimal tool as well.
 Wizard is a one-handed remote, not unlike your television remote, the offers the most basics of flight controls for most of Yuneec’s drones.